MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ms.technology: windows-server-security
 ms.date: 02/16/2022
 ---
-# Removal of US Federal Common Policy CA certificate from the Microsoft trusted root store
+# Removal of the US Federal Common Policy CA certificate from the Microsoft Trusted Root Program

 This article discusses the removal of the US Federal Common Policy Certificate Authority (CA) certificate and provides solutions to avoid issues that will occur if enterprises don't transition to the Federal Common Policy CA G2 root certificate by March 29, 2022.

 > [!Note]
-> The root certificate that's being removed is named "Federal Common Policy CA" and is commonly referred to as the "G1" root certificate.
+> The root certificate that's being removed by the Microsoft Root Certificate Update is named "Federal Common Policy CA" and is commonly referred to as the "G1" root certificate even though "G1" does appear in the certificate name.
 >
 > The root certificate that replaces the "G1" root certificate is named "Federal Common Policy CA G2" and is commonly referred to as the "G2" root certificate.